sharetribe/flex-docs/src/docs/tutorial/deploy-to-heroku/index.md

 <extrainfo title="Extra: troubleshooting">

 If the server-side rendering doesn't work, it is likely that you have called functions that belong to "**window**" object/scope.
-In server environment, "window" object is not available.
+In the server environment, "window" object is not available.

 </extrainfo>